Enter your name and best email address to receive a PDF copy of this post.

 +Mini pizzas.
 Use a base of regular bread, bagels or English muffins.
 We’ve also used eggplant slices with much success.
 Top with a pizza sauce (or tomato sauce with spices) and mozzarella cheese and bake until toasty and melty.
 If you have other toppings, add them.
 If not, you’ll still enjoy these treats.

 Do you have some leftovers but just not enough to satisfy everyone?
 Bulk up your meals with a quick cooking grain.
 Couscous and bulgur wheat are very quick.
 Boil water or broth, add the grain and let sit for a few minutes.
 Fluff up and serve.
+Or, if you’re not anti-microwave, see how easy it is to prep grains in a steamer.

 +Baked potato bar.
 A standard for us, even in non-emergency meal situations.
 You can either use leftover potatoes or bake some that night, if there’s time.
 While they take awhile to bake (try a pressure cooker for fast cooking), they take no oversight or work while they’re baking.
 Serve the potatoes with classic accompaniments like sour cream, cheese, bacon bits, chives, and butter.
 You can also add whatever else you might have on hand: chili, Chile, canned or leftover vegetables, canned or leftover mushrooms, salsa, and whatever else strikes you.
 Try this with sweet potatoes, too!